 In connection with the EQRx Acquisition, as of the Closing Date, all public warrants of EQRx that were outstanding and unexercised immediately prior to the Closing Date were converted into 11,039,957 publicly traded warrants (Public Warrants) and 8,693,333 private placement warrants of the Company (Private Warrants and, together with the Public Warrants, the Warrants).
 Each Warrant entitles the holder to purchase 0.1112 shares of the Company's common stock, at an exercise price of \$11.50 per such fractional share.
-The fair value of the Warrants and Private Warrants met liability classification requirements because the Warrants contain provisions whereby adjustments to the settlement amount of the Warrants are based on a variable that is not an input to the fair value of a "fix-for-fixed" option and the existence of the potential for net cash settlement for the Warrant holders in the event of a tender offer.
-In addition, the Private Warrants are potentially subject to a different settlement amount depending upon the holder of the Private Warrants are liability index and the existence of the Private Warrants are potentially subject to a different settlement amount depending upon the holder of the Private Warrants are liability as an an input to the fair value of a liabilities.
+The fair value of the Warrants on the Closing Date of \$6.9 million was included in the purchase price.
+The Warrants expire in December 2026.
+The Public Warrants and Private Warrants met liability classification requirements because the Warrants contain provisions whereby adjustments to the settlement amount of the Warrants are based on a variable that is not an input to the fair value of a "fix-for-fixed" option and the existence of the potential for net cash settlement for the Warrant holders in the event of a tender offer.
+In addition, the Private Warrants are potentially subject to a different settlement amount depending upon the holder of the Private Warrants, which precludes them from being considered indexed to the entity's own stock.
+Therefore, the Warrants are classified as liabilities.

 Prior to the EQRx Acquisition, holders of rights to EQRx earn-out shares held in escrow were entitled to receive additional shares of EQRx common stock for no consideration upon the occurrence of certain stock price-based triggering events (the earn-out shares).
 The earn-out shares were converted in the same manner as all other shares of EQRx common stock under the Merger Agreement and holders of rights to earn-out shares were entitled to receive up to 5,560,000 shares of common stock of the Company, subject to the triggering events.
 In conjunction with the Merger Agreement, holders of rights to approximately 82% of the holders of rights to the earn-out shares signed and delivered to the Company waiver and release agreements pursuant to which, among other things, they have waived their respective rights to receive any such earn-out shares to which they may have been entitled upon the occurrence of any vesting condition described below.
 As a result of these waiver and release agreements, the maximum amount of Company common stock to be issued to holders of rights to earn-out shares upon the occurrence of certain triggering events was reduced to 973,976 shares.
-Holders of earn-out shares may receive up to 681,784 shares of the Company common stock if the common stock price is greater than or equal to \$112.41 for at least 20 out of 30 consecutive trading days prior to December 17, 2024, and up to 292,192 additional shares of Company common stock if the common stock price is greater than or equal to \$112.41 for at least 20 out of 30 consecutive trading days prior to December 17, 2024, and up to 292,192 additional shares of Company common stock if the common stock price is greater than or equal to \$112.41 for at least 20 out of 30 consecutive trading days prior to December 17, 2024, and up to 292,192 additional shares of Company common stock if the common stock price is greater than or equal to \$148.38 for at least 20 out of 30 consecutive trading days prior to December 17, 2024.
+Holders of earn-out shares may receive up to 681,784 shares of the Company common stock if the common stock price is greater than or equal to \$112.41 for at least 20 out of 30 consecutive trading days prior to December 17, 2024, and up to 292,192 additional shares of Company common stock if the common stock price is greater than or equal to \$148.38 for at least 20 out of 30 consecutive trading days prior to December 17, 2024.
 The rights to the earn-out shares expire on December 17, 2024.
 The fair value of the earn-out shares on the Closing Date of \$0.5 million was included in the purchase price.

-In connection with the EQRx Acquisition, the Company incurred \$14.3 million of severance and other employee-related postcombination expenses, of which \$8.2 million was attributed to employees working on research and development and \$6.1 million was attributed to employees working on general and administration.
+In connection with the EQRx Acquisition, the Company incurred \$14.3 million of severance and other employee-related post-combination expenses, of which \$8.2 million was attributed to employees working on general and administration.
 These expenses were included in the consolidated statements of operations and comprehensive loss.